 -(Catechism of the Catholic Church, 1213)

 Baptism is the first Sacrament of Christian Initiation.
-Baptism of infants is normally celebrated at 2:00 pm on the first Sunday of the month.
+Baptism of infants is arranged by calling the office to secure a date and time.
 For a child to be baptized at All Saints his/her parents must be registered and practicing Catholics.

 In order to prepare and more deeply understand this important sacrament, All Saints offers a Baptism preparation class for parents.
 These classes are held on the first Monday of the month.
 Please call the Parish Office to register for the class.